devops329/devops/instruction/infrastructureAsCode/infrastructureAsCode.md

 ## How to do IaC

 Proper Iac begins with an automation mindset.
-Whenever you set up a system or process, you immediately start thinking about how you can automate that work.
-It is only if you do it manually to begin with, but take careful notes about the steps that you took.
-Then turn those steps into an automation script, workflow, or simply a program that you code up in your favorite languages.
+Whenever you set up a system or process, immediately start thinking about how you can automate that work.
+This is usually only possible if you do it manually to begin with, but take careful notes about the steps that you take.
+Then turn those steps into an automation script, workflow, or simply a program that you code up in your favorite language.

-After you have code that can build your infrastructure you need to test it.
-That means that you run it an build a parallel system to the one that your crafted manually.
+After you have code that can build your infrastructure, you need to test it.
+That means that you run it and build a parallel system to the one that your crafted manually.
 You can then compare the two and make sure they are equivalent.
-Once that all checks out you teardown the twin and store your IaC along with the documentation for the system so that it is readily available at a moments notice.
+Once that all checks out, you teardown the twin and store your IaC along with the documentation for the system so that it is readily available at a moment's notice.